 SEND and Inclusion team

 Silverdale prides itself on having a strong inclusion team, who work extremely hard to ensure that all students can access their education and feel included within our organisation.
 This includes mental health support using innovative, nationally-recognised programmes.
 Our team of professionals also provides rigorous support and advice on safeguarding, inclusion, dyslexia and literacy, autism and communication, behaviour and engagement.
-We also have an onsite Deaf and Hearing Impaired Integrated Resource.
+We also have a Deaf and Hearing Impaired Integrated Resource within the school.